Eliza McCartney: Career

-On 24 June 2018, in Mannheim, Germany she improved upon her personal best to 4.86.
+On 24 June 2018, in Mannheim, Germany, she improved upon her personal best to 4.86.
 A few minutes later, she improved it again to 4.92.
 The 4.92 ranks her as the fourth highest female vaulter in history.
 On 18 July 2018, at a "street vault" in Jockgrim, Germany, McCartney cleared 4.94m.
 The vault was a new National and Oceania record and the #1 vault in the world in 2018.

 In her first competition of 2019, McCartney cleared 4.85 m at the Potts Classic, breaking her New Zealand resident record.
 An achilles tendon injury in March 2021 prevented her from competing in the Tokyo Olympics.
-The same injury prevented McCartney from competing in the 2022 Commonwealth Games, but she has expressed a hope to return to competition for the 2024 Summer Olympics.
+The same injury prevented McCartney from competing in the 2022 Commonwealth Games.